Poland China: History

 The origins of the Poland China lie in the purchase in Philadelphia in 1816 by John Wallace, a trustee of the Shaker Society of Union Village in Warren County, Ohio, of four pigs of the breed or type known as Big China; it is possible that they were in fact of the now-extinct Bedford breed.
 Three sows and a boar were brought to the village of Union, where Shaker farmers cross-bred them with local pigs of the types known as Russia or Byfield, both large pale-skinned pigs.
 Further crossing with other breeds of European origin including the British Berkshire and the Irish Grazier – a slow-growing pig with good ability to forage for itself – led to the consolidation of a type which by about 1846 was usually known as the Warren County Pig, but also as the Poland or Big China.

 The name Poland China was agreed on at a meeting of the National Swine Breeders Convention in Indianapolis in 1872; at the same meeting the convention rejected the claim of David M. Magie, a successful Poland China breeder of the Austin-Magie Farm near Oxford, Ohio, to be the creator of the breed.
 The first pedigree was drawn up in Blue Ball, Ohio, by W.C.
 Hankinson and Carl Freigau in 1876, and a herd-book was started in 1878.

 The breed became widespread in the United States, and by the end of the nineteenth century was among the most numerous pig breeds in the country.
 Numbers fell in the twentieth century as demand for lard decreased.
 In 1990 the registered population was about 18000 head.
 In 2018 a total population of 12300 was reported.

-The Poland China was reared in large numbers in Argentina, principally for export.
-In 1944 about 1.3 million head were slaughtered, approximately a third of total production.
+The Poland China has been exported to a number of countries in Central and South America, in Asia and in Oceania.
+In 2026 it was reported to DAD-IS by thirteen countries, of which two – Argentina and the United States – also reported population numbers; approximately seven-eighths of the total estimated number of the pigs world-wide, 62795, were in Argentina.
+The Poland China was formerly reared in very large numbers there, principally for export.
+In 1944 about 1.3 million head were slaughtered, approximately a third of total production in the country.

 In the 1920s and 1930s, agricultural reformers introduced the Poland China pig into China, with mixed success.
 The pigs were not adapted to the climate, and Chinese farmers were more interested in a pig's ability to produce fertilizer than its meat capacity.